qgis/QGIS-Documentation/docs/training_manual/basic_map/symbology.rst

 #.
 Click on ``polys`` :guilabel:`Label mask` checkbox

-   The message disappear, you can now safely save your configuration.
+   The message disappears, you can now safely save your configuration.

 #.
 Click :guilabel:`OK`